Strokestown Park

 Strokestown Park House is a Palladian style Georgian house in Strokestown, County Roscommon, Ireland, set on about 300 acre.

-The house and National Famine Museum in the grounds are both open to the public.
+Privately owned by the Westward Group, the house and National Famine Museum which occupies its former out buildings are both open to the public.

 History

-The house was the family home of the Cromwellian planter family, the Mahons, from the 1600s until 1979.
-Captain Nicholas Mahon was the first to be granted over 2,700 acres in the Barony of Roscommon in February 1666 while he was later granted over 3,000 acres in the baronies of Roscommon and Ballintober in July 1678.
+The house served as the family home to the Mahons, a well-known military family, from the 1600s until 1981.
+Captain Nicholas Mahon was the first to be granted around 2,700 acres in the Barony of Roscommon in February 1666 while he was later granted over 3,000 acres in the baronies of Roscommon and Ballintober in July 1678.
 The later grant was originally in the possession of the O'Conor Roe and became the Strokestown estate.

-In 1696, a house appears to have been completed by John Mahon which had earlier been started by his farther Captain Nicholas Mahon.
+In 1696, a house appeared to have been completed by John Mahon which had earlier been started by his father Captain Nicholas Mahon.
 This was likely built on top of a ruinous sixteenth century castle structure which was said to have been destroyed in 1552 by Mac Diarmada.

-By the early 18th century, the estate comprised over 11000 acre, scattered throughout north east Roscommon.
+By the early 18th century, the estate comprised over 11000 acre, scattered throughout northeast County Roscommon.
 Later, his great-grandson, Maurice Mahon, purchased several additional lands, following elevation to the Peerage of Ireland as the first Baron Hartland in 1800.